 The metadata consumes a small amount of storage:

 - The metadata size of standard instances is 30 MB to 50 MB.

 - The metadata size on each shard of cluster instances is 30 MB to 50 MB.
 The total size of metadata of a cluster instance equals the sum of metadata on each shard of the cluster instance.

 Set Password The password that is used to connect to the instance.

 - Now: In the Password field, enter a password.

-- Later: You can set a password after you create the instance.
-For more information, see Change the password.
+- Later: Set the password after the instance is created.
+For more information, see Change or reset the password.

-Instance Name The name of the clone instance.
+Instance Name The name of the new instance.
 Duration Select a subscription duration for the instance.
-You can select 1 to 9 months for a monthly subscription or select 1 to 3 years for an annual subscription.
+You can select one to nine months for a monthly subscription or select one to three years for an annual subscription.

 - Read and accept the agreement of service.

-- In the lower-right corner of the page, click Pay or Activate, and perform the following steps to complete a payment.
+- In the lower-right corner of the page, click Pay or Activate, and perform the following steps to complete the payment.